vyomyadav/Parkinsons-Embedded-Challenge/README.md

 This configuration step ensures that the system accurately differentiates between actual tremors and background noise, enhancing the reliability of tremor detection.
 Adjusting the threshold based on real-world observations is essential for optimal system performance.

+## Limitations

+We encountered difficulties in getting the FFT (Fast Fourier Transform) function from the arm_math.h library to work as expected.
+As a result, we opted for an alternative method of frequency calculation by measuring the time intervals between detected tremor events.

+### Frequency Calculation Method

+ - **Log Tremor Events:** Each detected tremor event is time-stamped.
+ - **Calculate Intervals:** The time intervals between consecutive tremor events are computed.
+ - **Determine Frequency:** The frequency is calculated by taking the inverse of the average time interval (i.e., Frequency = 1 / Average Interval).

+This approach provides a direct and practical means of determining tremor frequency without the complexities associated with FFT implementation.

 ## Steps Explained

 ### 1. SPI Communication